tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 043.md

 - [[Sihrr]] offers to assist, she puts a tray in-front of us.
 	- [[Silas]] thinks it's a lime flavored healing potion.
 	- [[Sihrr]] believes that [[Raven]] is in the process of making Aqua Delerium.
+	- As we attempt to make an Aqua Delerium potion, we gather an audience.
+The hooded figures appear to be haze dregs, but don't appear to be aggressive.
+	- We fail to make the potion, using most of her reagents.
+She pours it out saying that "father" would not accept it.
+	- [[Keth Darklighter|Keth]] goes and checks out the inside of the cart discretely.
+It's quite bougie.
+	- [[Keth Darklighter|Keth]] notices a colossal haze creature in the back of the stable.
+He appears to be reading stories to some of the other haze creatures.
 -